-Welcome to Angama Amboseli, an intimate lodge in the heart of Kimana Sanctuary.
-Kenya’s first community-owned conservancy, the Sanctuary is renowned for its lush landscape and remarkable density of wildlife — along with its famed backdrop, Mount Kilimanjaro, the highest peak in Africa.
-Set within a fever tree forest where some of Africa’s last Super Tuskers roam — elephants with tusks so large they drag along the ground as they walk — Angama Amboseli is a gentle start or finish to any East African safari.
+An intimate lodge in the heart of Kimana Sanctuary, Kenya’s first community-owned conservancy, renowned for its lush landscape and remarkable density of wildlife — along with its famed backdrop, Mount Kilimanjaro, the highest peak in Africa.
+Set within a Fever Tree forest where some of Africa’s last Super Tuskers roam — elephants with tusks so large they drag along the ground as they walk — Angama Amboseli is a gentle start or finish to any East African safari.

-Another contemporary take on African design with nods to the giants of this landscape, each of the 10 suites is a mix of canvas, concrete and rattan with earthy, neutral colours.
+Another contemporary take on African design with nods to the giants of this landscape — including concrete mixed with elephant dung for the unique exterior texture — each of the 10 Suites is a mix of canvas, concrete and stone accented by woven rattan and grass, all in earthy, neutral colours.
 What’s an Angama suite without a view to wake up to?
-Each is orientated so that Kili can be seen from nearly every corner — from the bed to the shower — while floor-to-ceiling screen doors are all that lies between you and the mountain.
+Each is orientated so that Kili can be seen from nearly every corner — from the bed to the shower — while floor-to-ceiling screened doors are all that lies between you and the mountain.

-Kimana means a place to stay awhile and you’ll have plenty of opportunities to do just that.
+‘Kimana’ means ‘a place to stay awhile’ and you’ll have plenty of opportunities to do just that.
 The main Guest Area offers flexible indoor-outdoor dining with a baraza to wind down the days by the fire, telling stories with a drink in hand or marshmallows for roasting.
-The nearby Studios house a safari shop, games room, art gallery, makers’ studio and a photographic studio, perfect for capturing Amboseli’s iconic scenes.
+The nearby Studios house a Safari Shop, Games Room, Art Gallery, Weaving Studio and a Photographic Studio, perfect for capturing Amboseli’s iconic scenes.

-Kimana Sanctuary is the first community conservancy established in Kenya and owned by 844 Maasai families.
+Kimana Sanctuary is the first community conservancy established in Kenya, and is owned by 844 Maasai family members.
 Thanks to its perennial stream, the Sanctuary boasts the greatest habitat diversity and wildlife density in the area attracting scores of eland, reedbuck, warthogs in their hundreds, along with giraffe, zebra and wildebeest.
 Even the elusive leopard, cheetah and serval can be seen here along with many species of bird.
-Angama Amboseli has exclusive traversing rights and unrestricted game viewing.

-Elephants are the stars here as large breeding herds move in procession through the Sanctuary.
-There’s also a good chance you’ll see one of the famed Super Tuskers — elephants whose tusks are truly a phenomenon, weighing more than 100lbs each.
-Some of the few remaining Tuskers in Africa love to feed on the lush vegetation around the lodge in particular.
+Elephants are the real stars here as large breeding herds move in procession through the Sanctuary.
+There’s also a good chance you’ll see one of the famed Super Tuskers — elephants whose tusks weigh more than 100lbs each.
+Some of the last remaining Tuskers in Africa love to feed on the lush vegetation around the lodge, in particular.

 The entrance to Angama Amboseli is located at the ‘pinch point’ — all that remains of a centuries-old migratory path connecting Amboseli National Park to the Chyulu Hills and Tsavo West National Park.
 Supported by the Sheldrick Wildlife Trust, this portion of the corridor is just 85 metres wide at its narrowest, running between agricultural land and across a busy highway making it a striking example of human and wildlife co-existence.
 The sights and sounds of the neighbouring communities and farms that guests may encounter highlight the complexities of conservation in the 21st century.